Chicago

 How Many Ozempic Lawsuits Have Been Filed?
 Current Status of the Ozempic MDL

-The Ozempic MDL continues to grow, with over 1,300 pending Ozempic Lawsuits filed as of January 2025.
+The Ozempic MDL continues to grow, with over 3,000 pending Ozempic lawsuits filed as of 2026.

 New Ozempic Lawsuits are currently being filed by lawyers across the country.